transformerlab/transformerlab-docs/blog/2024-08-23-packaging-python-for-transformerlab/packaging-python-for-transformerlab.md

 Docker is well suited for the problem of ensuring a consistent environment for a Python project like ours.
 With Docker, one could standardize on a specific operating system image that is containerized and can then run on any operating system without needing to worry about the underlying system's architecture.

 This would have been a great solution for Transformer Lab except that it would add one additional layer for a user to install before being able to use our application.

-However, this would add an extra step for users to install before using our application.
+Another problem with Docker is that [it doesn't support GPU passthrough for Apple Silicon](https://chariotsolutions.com/blog/post/apple-silicon-gpus-docker-and-ollama-pick-two/) -- we use Apple's Python MLX libraries extensively when running on MacOS, so that limitation wouldn't work for us.

 In the long run, we plan on offering tools to allow users to run Transformer Lab using Docker, but we don't want to make it a mandatory step.